ctokx/blochsphere/README.md

 # Bloch Sphere Simulator

 ## Introduction
 The Bloch Sphere Simulator is an interactive 3D visualizer designed to help students and enthusiasts understand the state of a qubit in quantum computing.
-This project was created as part of my coursework for an Introduction to Quantum Computing lecture during my MSc in Computer Science at Ludwig Maximilian University (LMU).
-The tool aims to provide a practical, visual way to grasp complex quantum mechanics concepts through an intuitive graphical interface.
+The tool aims to provide a practical, visual way to grasp quantum mechanics concepts through an intuitive graphical interface.

-## Inspiration
-My motivation for developing this simulator stems from the need to visualize quantum states beyond the abstract equations typically presented in textbooks.
-The lecture series at LMU, which delved into the foundational aspects of quantum computing, significantly influenced this project's inception and development.
-This simulator is intended to complement theoretical studies with a tangible, interactive experience.

 ## Features
 - **3D Visualization**: View the state of a qubit on a Bloch sphere in three dimensions.